josephwilk/strangeloop2014/instruments/readme.md

 Windows / Mac OSX / Linux 32-bit / Linux 64-bit

-## Custom weapons
+## Custom instruments

-Have a weapon you would like to add?
+Have a instrument you would like to add?

 Make a Pull request.